sMARCHz/hello-go/README.md

 1. **Executable** -> Generates a executable file that we use for running application.
 Package main is a **executable package** and **need func main()** inside it.
 If we use other package instead of main, nothing is going to come out when run go build.
-2. **Reuseable** -> Code used as 'helper' or 'dependency'.
+2. **Reusable** -> Code used as 'helper' or 'dependency'.
 Good place to put reusable logic.